dajarshmeister/starter-project-gatsby-v3-strapi-portfolio/README.md

 ## Passing props

 If a value is not available within a component.
 For instance passing a title you can inside the return just do {title || "Default title"}

+## Strapi

+- Make sure to get latest of strapi otherwise it wont work
+- Strapi works differently from contentful in that the server runs on your local machine and then you have to connect your gatsby application to that local server.

+## Tab component

+1. Create a state and set the value to 0
+2. iterate over the items in the array and when the tab is clicked it updates the state to the value associated within the array and shows the content.
+3. In order to do dynamic classes use the curlies on the class and check the value of the state and if it matches then render the correct classes like so: className={index === value ? "active-btn job-btn" : "job-btn"}